abhirampai/my_blog/src/_blogs/lets_implement_bittorrent_from_scratch_part_1.md

 For a sample implementation of finding peers using Ruby, you can refer to this [Github Repository](https://github.com/abhirampai/codecrafters-bittorrent-ruby/blob/master/app/bit_torrent_client.rb#L36).

-In our next blog, we'll discuss peer handshaking and downloading pieces.
+In our next blog, we'll discuss peer handshaking.